 PRISM: Internally Funded Summer Research Grants

-Disciplines: Anthropology, Biology, Chemistry, Computer Science, Environmental Science, Exercise Science, Mathematics, Physics, Psychology, Social Work, Sociology
+Disciplines: Anthropology, Biology, Chemistry, Computer Science, Criminal Justice Law & Society, Environmental Science, Exercise Science, Mathematics, Physics, Psychology, Public Health, Social Work, Sociology

-Student Stipend. $3,500 for a minimum of 10 full-time weeks of work.
+Student Stipend. $4,375 for 10 weeks of work.
+(This is a stipend for research and not wages, determined on the basis of a 35-hour work week for 10 weeks at the $12.50 minimum wage for the Portland metro area as of July 1, 2019.
+Students will be paid twice: at the beginning and end of June.)
 Students are responsible for housing and may live on campus for a fee.
 Faculty members must apply for at least one student and may apply for up to two students.
-It is encouraged that faculty proposes to work with two students.
+Faculty are encouraged to work with two students.

-Faculty Stipend. $4,000 for minimum of 8 full-time weeks of work (students must be able to work safely and independently if the faculty member is absent).
-Partial summer awards are not allowed.
-Faculty members who already have summer salary support may apply for student support.
+Faculty Stipend.
+A maximum of $4,000 additional pay may be requested.
+(Faculty compensation includes a 9% retirement contribution for total of $4,360.)
+Faculty are required to work directly with students for minimum of 8 weeks.
+(Students must be able to work safely and independently when the faculty member is absent.)
+Faculty members who already have another source of summer salary support may apply for student support.

-Supplies.
+Research Support Funds.
 Faculty members may request up to $1000.
-(This money can be used for research related travel, but not for travel to conference.)
+(This money may be used for research related supplies, minor equipment, and travel that includes students.
+These funds may not be used for travel to conferences.)

-Post-Grant Report.
-Anyone awarded a grant must submit a post-grant report on its results.
+Faculty Post-Grant Report.
+Faculty receiving a PRISM grant must submit a post-grant report of project outcomes that includes both research outcomes, and dissemination activities, both completed and planned.
 Reports are due by Dec.
-31,2018.
+31, 2019.

-End-of-Summer Report: Any student awarded a grant must submit a report of their summer research project by Aug.
-31, 2018.
-A report template can be obtained on the reporting section of this website.
-Additionally, all students are expected to serve as peer-reviewers for the end-of-summer reports.
+Student End-of-Summer Report: Any student awarded a grant must submit a report on their summer research project by Aug.
+31, 2019.
+A report template will be provided to students.

 External Dissemination.
 At a minimum, a national or major regional conference presentation is expected.
 (If selected, presentation at the Murdock College Science Conference is expected.)
 Peer-reviewed publication is strongly encouraged.
 Any external dissemination of research results should acknowledge the Pacific Research Institute for Science and Mathematics for funding.

 Review Committee.
-A committee, assembled from the disciplines named above, will review proposals; it will consist of faculty members (and possibly former research students) who have not submitted proposals.
+A faculty committee, assembled from the disciplines named above, will review proposals; it will consist of individuals who have not submitted proposals.

 First year of support.
 Priority will be given to faculty members who do not currently have other sources of substantial support and whose proposals receive the most favorable reviews from the Review Committee.